ABA – The abbreviation for Applied Behavior Analysis. See Applied Behavior Analysis.

 Self-Injurious Behavior (SIB) – Abnormal behaviors that are harmful to oneself, such as head- banging or scratching or biting oneself.
 See Self-Stimulation.

 Self-Stimulation – Defined as abnormal behaviors that interfere with the individual’s ability to pay attention or participate in meaningful activity, such as head banging, watching the fingers wiggle or rocking side to side.
+Congenital adrenal hyperplasia cheap deltasone hypercalcemia associated with cancer.
 It is often referred to as “self-stimming” or “stimming.”
 Unpurposeful play with a toy can be self-stimulating, such as repetitively spinning the wheels of a toy truck instead of exploring the different ways it can be used.
 In children, self-stimulation is most common when there is a diagnosis of mental retardation, autism or a psychosis.

 Sensory Impairment – A problem with receiving information through one or more of the senses (sight, hearing, touch, etc.).
 For example, deafness is a sensory impairment.